 Pam’s second material on childhood apraxia presents a deep perspective on speech sound development.
-This material is presented as a book and as a five-hour audio seminar over three CDs.
+This material is presented as a book and as a 3.5-hour audio seminar over three CDs.

 “I consider this book a “must have” for my library.
 I refer to it again and again as a resource to determine next steps for interventions with children on my caseload. ”

 Using a month-by-month developmental framework, Pam describes how to nurture sound development in children who have great difficulty learning to make sounds and speech.
 Pam Marshalla integrates information from articulation, phonology, oral-motor, and infant vocal development into a comprehensive plan of treatment.
 Apraxia Uncovered will help you understand how to help the child make a wider variety of consonants, vowels, syllables and words, and to become more intelligible.
 Techniques are appropriate for children of all ages.